-Support ‘exact phrase’ or ‘punctuation sensitive’ fields specified in the CIP.
+Support ‘exact phrase’ or ‘punctuation sensitive’ fields specified in the Scopus 13.3 Index Profile.

 Sorting.
-Queries (as specified in the XQueryX) can specify ordering of the results based on the following CIP fields (or relevance).
+Queries (as specified in the XQueryX) can specify ordering of the results based on the following Scopus 13.3 Index Profile fields (or relevance).
 Both ascending/descending as well as the ability to specify multiple fields must be supported.
-While the CIP might specify additional fields as needing to support sorting, the following fields were actually used in the examined queries.
+While the Scopus 13.3 Index Profile might specify additional fields as needing to support sorting, the following fields were actually used in the examined queries.

 Cores